vdeltat/FastRobots2025/_projects/Lab1b.md

 ## Task 1

-Send a string value from the computer to the Artemis board using the ECHO command.
-The computer should then receive and print an augmented string.
+I sent a string value from the computer to the Artemis board using the ECHO command.
+My computer receives and prints the augmented string.

 <p style="text-align:center;"><img src="..\assets\images\1b\1b_1.png" width="950"/></p>

 ## Task 2

-Send three floats to the Artemis board using the SEND_THREE_FLOATS command and extract the three float values in the Arduino sketch.
+I sent three floats to the Artemis board using the SEND_THREE_FLOATS command and extracted the three float values in the Arduino sketch.

 <p style="text-align:center;"><img src="..\assets\images\1b\1b_2.png" width="500"/></p>

 ## Task 3

-Add a command GET_TIME_MILLIS which makes the robot reply write a string such as “T:123456” to the string characteristic.
+I added the command GET_TIME_MILLIS which makes the robot reply write a string such as “T:123456” where 123456 is the time in ms.

 <pre><code class="language-cpp">case GET_TIME_MILLIS:
     unsigned long t;